icecube/icetray-public/cmake/resources/docs/tutorial.rst

 """""""""""""""""""""""

-Having run ``cmake`` and generated a ''build'' directory full of makefiles, one sets build options by editing the cmake cache.
+Having run ``cmake`` and generated a ''build'' directory full of makefiles, one sets build options by editing the CMake cache.
 You can start the editor with "make edit_cache", or by invoking the cache editor, ``ccmake``, directly::